Web Design Myths Debunked

 There is a web design myth regarding mobile users that they are having a shorter attention span or suffering from MUADD (Mobile User Attention Deficit Disorder).
 The central logic behind this web design myth is to streamline the web design keeping in mind the targeted mobile audience that is perpetually distracted.

-Distractions faced by mobile users include driving, sitting in front of TV, operating computers by side, and more.
+Distractions faced by mobile users include driving, sitting in front of the TV, operating computers by side, and more.
 Here’s what to do as a web designer to design for the mobile audience:

 Besides these above 4 web design myths, there are still plenty of them that many web designers cling to when it comes to creating web designs.